reach/router/website/src/markdown/pages/server-config.md

 # Server Configuration

-If you're app works fine until you hit "reload" or manually type in a URL and then get a 404 error, then your server is not configured correctly.
+If your app works fine until you hit "reload" or manually type in a URL and then get a 404 error, then your server is not configured correctly.

 Whether you are server-rendering or not, all apps using Reach Router need to be configured to deliver the same JavaScript code at every URL.